 There is a dedicated social committee who help to organise sporting events, pub quizzes and excursions throughout the year, helping you to make the most of this fascinating city in the company of fellow scientists from across the Institute.

 It is difficult to imagine a more vibrant and exciting place to be a student than London.
 The Charterhouse Square campus is ideally placed for exploring the city, with underground and bus routes located nearby to roam further afield.

 Barts Cancer Institute was formed in 2003 and is 1 of 7 Institutes within Barts and The London School of Medicine and Dentistry.

 Barts and The London School of Medicine and Dentistry brings together two venerable teaching institutions: St Bartholomew's Hospital, which dates back to 1123, and The London Hospital Medical College, which was the first medical school in England and Wales, founded in 1785.

-Today Barts and The London is ranked in the top 5 UK Medical Schools (The Guardian University Guide 2016 and Complete University Guide 2016).
+Today Barts and The London School of Medicine and Dentistry is ranked 1st in London for Medicine (The Complete University Guide 2021 - subject rankings).
 Barts and the London School of Medicine and Dentistry is part of Queen Mary University of London.